 A medical transcription certificate program takes about a year to complete.
 The program includes courses in medical terminology and writing style, health care documentation procedures and transcription equipment operation.
 A court reporting certificate program may take a little longer to complete.
 Courses cover legal terminology and business ethics as well as the procedures for several types of transcription work, such as voice recording and captioning.
-These programs require a high school diploma or the equivalent for admission.

 Graduates of these programs can apply for certification from professional organizations.
 While not mandatory, certification is desired by many employers.
 There are no requirements for certification in medical transcription, although some employers prefer it, while some certification organizations require court reporters to pass an exam.